umdsais/puppet-nagios/README.md

 new to Nagios you should definitely read and understand the definitions before attempting to use this module.

+This module is quite opinionated about how Nagios should be set up.
+I've made it as configurable as I can without deviating from the model that I believe is best, which ha been extensively tested in our local environment before publishing.

+This module makes heavy use of exported resources to configure Nagios.
+You **must** have a working Puppet environment with exported resources before using this module.

+**Warning**: This module uses `puppetlabs/apache` to configure the web frontend.
+Be aware that `puppetlabs/apache` will **purge** all other Apache config that is not managed with `puppetlabs/apache`.
+This Nagios module with play nicely with other web sites configured with `apache::vhost` but it will break anything else.

 ### Nagios

 Nagios is the name of the main monitoring application, and it includes a web